mgramin/chagall/README.md

 # Chagall

-Chagall is a dramatically simple Python-script with a bunch of predefined SQL-scripts and Jinja2 templates for turning your data into something beautiful (docs, charts, diagrams, configurations etc.)
+Chagall is a dramatically simple Python-script with a bunch of predefined SQL-scripts and Jinja2 templates for turning your data into something beautiful (docs, charts, diagrams, configuration files etc.)

 ## How it works